Primary tabs

 In exceptional circumstances, applicants may name a Supervisor from another department, if the research proposal and the proposed Supervisor both have a strong link to Development Studies.

 A suitable and available Supervisor and a proposed research title must be included in the correct place on the application.
-(This is found on the first page of the Application Form, in the 'Research' section, 'Proposed Supervisor' and 'Proposed title of Research'.)
+(This information should be entered under the 'Research' section, in the fields 'Proposed Supervisor' and 'Proposed title of Research'.)